Xalgorithms/general-documentation/concepts/on.rule.systems.md

 continues.
 Otherwise, evaluation fails.

-**Conclusion**: The syntax (a JSON configuration) submitted with the document to be processed represents a rudiamentary form of a *transformative* rule system.
+**Conclusion**: The syntax (a JSON configuration) submitted with the document to be processed represents a rudimentary form of a *transformative* rule system.
 It is *merely* a one-to-one mapping, so its' usefulness outside of this very narrow context is non-existent.